• Austin

 Templo de Quetzalcóatl replica

-Just a stroll from the Museo Nacional de Antropología lies Chapultepec Castle (Castillo de Chapultepec), perched atop Chapultepec Hill.
-This iconic castle has a rich and intricate history spanning several centuries, making it a must-visit for history enthusiasts and culture aficionados.
+Just a short stroll from the Museo Nacional de Antropología sits Chapultepec Castle (Castillo de Chapultepec), perched atop Chapultepec Hill.
+With sweeping views of the city and a layered history spanning centuries, it’s a must-visit for anyone interested in Mexico’s past and culture.

 Final Thoughts

 The first time I visited Mexico City in 2003, I was 15 and living with a host family in Cuernavaca to study Spanish.
-During the trip, I ended up getting attacked by a mugger.
-It was a traumatizing experience and I said I’d never go back to Mexico City.
-But with time, I grew an open mind, and being in an area like Roma Norte made me feel safe.
+During that trip, I was attacked by a mugger, an experience that left me shaken and convinced I’d never return.

 In Travel Tags travel, mexico city